MEPN Frequently asked questions

 Q: Is there a certain grade requirement for the prerequisite courses?

 A: Yes, applicants must receive a grade of C or better in all prerequisite coursework.
-For more information on prerequisites for the Master’s Entry Program in Nursing, please click here.
+For more information on prerequisites for the Master’s Entry Program in Nursing, please visit the admissions web page.

 Q: Can prerequisites be waived?